LaxarJS/laxar/docs/manuals/asset_lookup.md

 The CSS styling of a control however is theme-specific.
 For a control named _"C"_ in its `control.json` descriptor, it works as follows:
 Before looking for the default theme in `<control-path>/default.theme/css/C.css`, LaxarJS looks for a theme override in `<theme-path>/controls/C/css/C.css`.
-Here, the `<theme-path>` refers to the folder containing your global theme, and the `<control-amd-path>` is the same path that widgets specify in their `widget.json` descriptor to include a control.
+Here, the `<theme-path>` refers to the folder containing your global theme, and the `<control-path>` is the same path that widgets specify in their `widget.json` descriptor to include a control.
 Have a look at the [manual on controls](./providing_controls.md) for details.